vvanpo/avanpo.github.io/_drafts/a-case-against-rest.md

 The term <abbr title="Representational State Transfer">REST</abbr> originates from Roy Fielding's dissertation[^1] on network-based software architecture, where it is used to describe an architectural style for hypermedia applications.
 Fielding's research into REST influenced his development of pivotal Internet standards---namely <abbr title="Hypertext Transfer Protocol">HTTP</abbr>[^2] and <abbr title="Uniform Resource Identifier">URI</abbr>[^3]---that established the technologies underpinning the Web.

 The constraints characterizing REST were carefully chosen to meet the demands of a worldwide distributed hypermedia system, i.e. the Web.
-The analysis of architectural properties required for the Web did not consider whether they would be suitable for non-hypermedia-based applications.
-Indeed, an application not centred on hypermedia as its primary control mechanism cannot properly adhere to all of the constraints.
+The analysis of architectural properties required by the Web did not consider whether they would be suitable for non-hypermedia-based applications.
+Indeed, an application not centred on hypermedia as its primary control mechanism cannot adhere to all of REST's constraints.

-The differentiating constraint of REST is how it mandates interface uniformity.
-As hypermedia often couples control data with content presentation, client and server need to agree on data format together with operations for retrieval and manipulation.
+A differentiating constraint of REST is how it mandates interface uniformity.
+- Any information can be abstracted as a _resource_, which combines identification of itself with representations of its state.
+- Hypermedia incorporates control information with presentation, which restricts the ability to encapsulate state.

+- Client and server need to agree on data format.
 In practice this is achieved with media type specifications[^4] and standardized HTTP methods (`GET`, `POST`, `PUT`, and `DELETE`).

-Concrete examples of how interface generality is implemented in the Web include the standardizations of resource reference formats (URI), hypermedia data formats (<abbr title="Hypertext Markup Language">HTML</abbr>), resource manipulation (standard HTTP methods), and HTTP headers that facilitate content negotiation, cache control, and other resource or representation metadata.
+- Concrete examples of how interface generality is implemented in the Web include the standardizations of resource reference formats (URI), hypermedia data formats (<abbr title="Hypertext Markup Language">HTML</abbr>), resource manipulation (standard HTTP methods), and HTTP headers that facilitate content negotiation, cache control, and other resource or representation metadata.

 ## What is <abbr title="Remote Procedural Call">RPC</abbr>?